 We completed the installation before the frost arrived in haste, allowing the bas-relief wall art to feature a tilted sun rising above the horizon.

-Situated on the opposing wall, which boasts the clay wall relief art entitled "Lady Clove," we are presented with a complementary clay bas relief art sculpture named "Laurel."
+Situated on the opposing wall, which boasts the ceramic wall relief artwork "Lady Clove," we are presented with a complimentary clay bas high relief sculpture named "Laurel."

-Before starting this project, several sketches were made, which led to the creation of a 4 ft by 8 ft ceramic bas-relief mural.
+Before starting this project, several sketches were made, which led to the creation of a 4 ft by 8 ft ceramic art.

-The high-relief Laurel portrait was modeled separately and then added to the relief.
+The portrait of Laurel was modeled separately and then added to the relief.

-The stone wall required a complete reconstruction to accommodate this high-relief sculpture.
+The stone wall required a complete reconstruction in preparation for installation.

 The sculpture installation went smoothly with the cementing of bluestone and 3-inch thick clay tile blocks.

-The relief wall art "Laurel" is fired to cones 6-8.
-It has a clear glaze beautifully enhanced by Masan stain metallic oxides.
+The relief artwork "Laurel" is fired to cones 6-8.
+Masan stain metallic oxides beautifully enhance its clear glaze.

-As you stroll along the bluestone path to our studio, you’ll discover Dragon, a captivating clay 3D wall art sculpture nestled behind the free-standing Beowulf sculpture.
+As you stroll along the bluestone path to our studio, you’ll discover "Dragon," a captivating clay 3D dragon wall sculpture nestled behind the free-standing Beowulf sculpture.
 In the Beowulf saga, the Dragon is a guardian of treasure, offering wisdom and support.
 He warmly greets you here, inviting you into a world of artistic fantasy.

 This stunning artwork captures the spirit of "Dragon" in a close-up view.
 It showcases a hand-carved, three-dimensional wall sculpture made from clay fired at cone temperatures of 6 to 8.
 A brilliant glaze achieved with Mason stain metallic oxides enhances its beauty.